Catharine Macaulay: American visit

-She was personally associated with many leading figures among the American Revolutionaries.
+Macaulay wrote pamphlets criticizing the policy of the British Government in the lead up to the Revolution and she was personally associated with many leading figures among the American Revolutionaries.
 She was the first English radical to visit America after independence, staying there from 15 July 1784 to 17 July 1785.
-Macaulay visited James Otis and his sister, Mercy Otis Warren.
+Macaulay visited siblings James Otis and Mercy Otis Warren.
 Mercy wrote afterwards that Macaulay was "a lady whose Resources of knowledge seem to be almost inexhaustible" and wrote to John Adams that she was "a Lady of most Extraordinary talent, a Commanding Genius and Brilliance of thought".
 According to Mercy's biographer, Macaulay had "a more profound influence on Mercy than had any other woman of her era".
 She then visited New York and met Richard Henry Lee, who afterwards thanked Samuel Adams for introducing him to "this excellent Lady".
 Upon the recommendation of Lee and Henry Knox, Macaulay stayed at Mount Vernon with George Washington and his family.
 Afterwards, Washington wrote to Lee of his pleasure at meeting "a Lady ... whose principles are so much and so justly admired by the friends of liberty and mankind".